 LB App Submission Deadline To NB

-Applications will be completed online by visiting www.efsp.unitedway.org and clicking on the Supplemental Funding Information tab.
+Applications will be completed online by visiting www.efsp.unitedway.org and clicking on the Humanitarian Funding Info tab.
 They will be sent to the Local Board to review before they submit the applications to the National Board for review and award determination.
-Complete applications for ARPA funding are due no later than 11:59 p.m. on the submissiondeadline date.
-You may view the application and required supplemental information starting on page 24 of the ARPA 2021 Humanitarian Funding Guidance document.
+Complete applications are due no later than 11:59 p.m.
+EST on the submissiondeadline date.
+You may view the application and required supplemental information starting on page 27 of the FY 2023 Humanitarian Relief Funding Guidance document.

 Primary – includes only food and shelter